ppriyankuu/microdose/REST.md

 HTTP also comes with a big set of helpful tools and technologies.
 There are caching tools like Varnish, load balancers, and many monitoring tools that support HTTP by default.
 These tools help manage large amounts of traffic and direct it efficiently, making it easier to secure communications.
 However, you only get these benefits if you use HTTP correctly.
 If used poorly, it can be just as insecure or hard to scale as other systems.

 HTTP can also be used for RPC (Remote Procedure Calls), like with SOAP, but SOAP often ignore key HTTP features, such as using verbs properly or using standard error codes.
+Sometimes, instead of using existing standards, new ones are created that only work with new technologies.

+#### Downside of REST over HTTP
+1. **Harder to auto-generate clients**: Unlike RPC, it's not easy to generate client stubs (ready-to-use client code) for REST over HTTP.
+This complexity often pushes people to misuse HTTP by building RPC-like systems or shared client libraries.

+2. **Shared code can be risky**: Sharing code between client and server might seem convenient, but it can lead to problems; especially in microservices, because it tightly couples them.

+3. **Note all frameworks support all HTTP verbs**: While verbs like GET and POST are widely supported, PUT and DELETE might need extra effort depending on the web framework.
+REST-specific frameworks handle this better.